Currently we test and support the following browsers:

 When 7-year-old Lillian’s mom looks back on their time spent inpatient at St. Jude, Lillian’s birthday at the hospital immediately springs to mind.
 “The best moment had to be on her birthday,” she said.
 “Well, let me take that back.
 That would be the second best moment.
 The best moment was when they said her cancer was gone.
 The second best moment was her birthday.
 They had a birthday party for her — that was so awesome.
 They had a cake and confetti and presents.
 And all her doctors and nurses — some people I didn’t even know, they just decided to stop in and sing!”

-St. Jude is where doctors send their toughest cases because St. Jude has the world’s best survival rates for the most aggressive childhood cancers.
+St. Jude is where doctors often send their toughest cases because St. Jude has the world’s best survival rates for some of the most aggressive childhood cancers.
 Because St. Jude works day and night to make sure sick kids can celebrate more birthdays.

 Want to give St. Jude patients the ultimate gift?
 Dedicate your birthday to their future.